Courses in Globalization Studies

 A GLO 308 (= A EAC 308 & A GOG 308) Debating Contemporary China (1)

 Enables students who have recently studied in China to discuss and debate major contemporary issues: the factors underlying China’s rapid economic growth; the impact of China’s economic growth on society, environment, and the global system; the future of China’s political system; the future of China’s population policies; the dynamics of Chinese cities; the situation of Tibet and of ethnic and religious minorities; the future of Taiwan; relations with other Asian neighbors.
-Only one version of A GLO 308 may be taken for credit.
+Only one version may be taken for credit.
 Prerequisite(s): At least 3 credits of Study Abroad coursework in China sometime in the previous year.

 A GLO 360 African Perspectives on Globalization (3)